alephlm/slot-machine/README.md

 - execute command: "npm i"

-- after previous commands end running, execute the command "spm start" the project should be accesible at http://localhost:8080/
+- after previous commands end running, execute the command "npm start" the project should be accesible at http://localhost:8080/

 ___